What Happens When You Quit Drinking Alcohol? A Step-by-Step Walk-Through

 Tips for Helping a Loved One Struggling With Alcoholism

-Watching a loved one struggle with substance use can be difficult.
+Watching a loved one struggle with substance use is difficult.
 However, with your support, they can get better.
+Here are some tips that can help.

-• Be Patient: Setbacks are common, so be patient with your loved one.
+Be Patient: Setbacks are common, so be patient with your loved one.

 What Does Alcohol Addiction Treatment Look Like?

-If you’re having trouble with alcoholism, the best way to overcome it is with help from medical professionals.
-With alcohol addiction, proper treatment and a safe environment can go a long way.
+If you’re struggling with alcoholism, the best way to overcome it is with help from medical professionals.
+Proper treatment and a safe environment can go a long way.
+Here’s what alcohol addiction treatment at NJ Addiction Resources looks like.

 1. Initial Assessment